-The browser interface language is used for browser menus and dialogs and it's based on the language you selected when you first downloaded Google Chrome.
+The browser interface language is used for browser menus and dialogues and it's based on the language you selected when you first downloaded Google Chrome.

 In Windows, follow these steps to change this setting:

-- Click Language and input settings to open the "Languages" dialog.
+- Click Language and input settings to open the "Languages" dialogue.

-- Select the language you'd like to use from the list.
-If the language isn't listed, first add it as one of your preferred webpage languages by clicking Add.
+- Select the language that you'd like to use from the list.
+If the language isn't listed, first add it as one of your preferred web page languages by clicking Add.